TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 empty enable means that the TriBITS dependency system is allowed to decide if an enable should be turned on or off based on various logic.
-The CMake GUI will enforce the values of ``"ON"``, ``"OFF"``, and empty ``""`` but it will not enforce this if you set the value on the command line or in a SET() statement in an input ```*.cmake`` options files.
+The CMake GUI will enforce the values of ``"ON"``, ``"OFF"``, and empty ``""`` but it will not enforce this if you set the value on the command line or in a set() statement in an input ```*.cmake`` options files.
 However, setting ``-DXXX_ENABLE_YYY=TRUE`` and ``-DXXX_ENABLE_YYY=FALSE`` is allowed and will be interpreted correctly..